jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/xamarin.md

 # Call Microsoft Graph in a Xamarin Forms app

-This article describes the tasks required to get an access token from the [v2 authentication endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth) and call the Microsoft Graph.
+This article describes the tasks required to get an access token from the [v2.0 authentication endpoint](https://graph.microsoft.io/en-us/docs/authorization/converged_auth) and call Microsoft Graph.
 It walks you through the code inside the [Microsoft Graph Connect Sample for Xamarin Forms](https://github.com/microsoftgraph/xamarin-csharp-connect-sample) sample to explain the main concepts that you have to implement in an app that uses Microsoft Graph.
-The article also describes how to access the Microsoft Graph by using the [Microsoft Graph Client Library](http://www.nuget.org/packages/Microsoft.Graph/).
+The article also describes how to access Microsoft Graph by using the [Microsoft Graph Client Library](http://www.nuget.org/packages/Microsoft.Graph/).

 This is the app you'll create.